 The new Accident Fund Company, a subsidiary of Blue Cross Blue Shield of Michigan, begins operations.
 This same year, the first contract between the company and the United Auto Workers is negotiated and signed.

-Accident Fund Company earns first “A-“ (Excellent) rating from A.M.
+Accident Fund Company earns its first “A-“ (Excellent) rating from A.M.
 Best.

-Accident Fund pays Blue Cross first dividend of $100 million; earns a full “A” (Excellent) rating from A.M.
+Accident Fund pays Blue Cross its first dividend of $100 million and earns a full “A” (Excellent) rating from A.M.
 Best.

 Accident Fund Company becomes Accident Fund Insurance Company of America.

-Elizabeth R. Haar named president & CEO of Accident Fund
+Elizabeth R. Haar is named president and CEO of Accident Fund.

 Accident Fund purchases Wisconsin-based monoline workers’ compensation insurer United Heartland.